imixs/imixs-office-workflow/docker/README.md

 ## Open Liberty

-To build a Docker image based on Payara micro see the section [Payara Micro](./payara/README.md).
+To build a Docker image based on Payara micro see the section [OpenLiberty](./openlibertry/README.md).